mir-group/pytorch_runstats/docs/index.rst

  * Arbitrary sample shapes beyond single scalars
  * Reduction over arbitrary dimensions of each sample
  * "Batched"/"binned" reduction into multiple running tallies using a per-sample bin index.
+ * Option to ignore NaN values with correct sample counting

   This can be useful, for example, in accumulating statistics over samples by some kind of "type" index or for accumulating statistics per-graph in a ``pytorch_geometric``-like `batching scheme <https://pytorch-geometric.readthedocs.io/en/latest/notes/batching.html>`_ .
 (This feature uses and is similar to `torch_scatter <https://pytorch-scatter.readthedocs.io/en/latest/functions/scatter.html>`_ .)